MSX-Spain/LEO-must-live/README.md

 # Instructions

 Conduce a Leo y no te salgas del camino, ¡cuidado!
-Leo va muy rápido y puedes confundirte de camino, recoge todas las monedas que encuentres para sumar puntos e intenta llegar hasta el final.
+Leo va muy rápido y puedes confundirte de camino, recoge todos los huesos que encuentres para sumar puntos e intenta llegar hasta el final.

-Drive Leo don't go off the road, be careful!
-Leo goes very fast and you can get confused on the way, collect all the coins you find to score points and try to reach the end.
+Drive Leo and don't get off the road, be careful!
+Leo goes very fast and you can get confused on the way, collect all the bones you find to score points and try to reach the end.

 # Development